thomasabrina/Casino-demo/README.md

 2. **Upload a CSV file**: Use the file input to upload a transaction CSV file.

-3. **Process the file**: Click the appropriate button to process the file using either Shamir's Secret Sharing or VSS.
+3. **Process the file**: Click the appropriate button to process the file using Reed-Solomon encoding and Stego.

-4. **Download the results**: After processing, use the download buttons to retrieve the result CSV files for each algorithm.
+4. **Download the results**: After processing, use the download buttons to retrieve the result CSV files.

 ## File Structure

 - **casino-blockchain-frontend/src/components/FileUpload.js**: Handles file uploads and interactions with the backend.
+- **casino-blockchain-frontend/src/components/RecoveryUpload.js**: Manages the recovery of transaction files.
-- **casino-blockchain-backend/SecretSharingAndEncoding.py**: Contains the Flask routes and logic for processing transactions and secret sharing.
+- **casino-blockchain-backend/SecretSharingAndEncoding.py**: Contains the Flask routes and logic for processing and recovering transactions.

 ## Contributing